timhaintz/timhaintz.github.io/_posts/2019-06-03-How-Many-Test-Users-Would-You-Like.md

 ## Introduction

 When testing, it is usefull to be able to create and destroy users repeatedly.
 A straight forward method I use to create multiple users is using the PowerShell [Range operator ..](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_operators?view=powershell-6#range-operator-).
-This allows me to pipe a range of numbers (if you're using PowerShell 6, the range operator also works with *Characters*) into the [ForEach-Object](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/foreach-object?view=powershell-6)cmdlet.
+This allows me to pipe a range of numbers (if you're using PowerShell 6, the range operator also works with *Characters*) into the [ForEach-Object](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/foreach-object?view=powershell-6) cmdlet.

 ### Script